WARNING: The following contains graphic sex and and drug use, as well as romantic love (which may not be suitable for some Buddhists).

-I was walking along the side of a steep slope covered, appropriately, with tall “bear grass” native to that area, when a huge bear stood up a few feet uphill from me.
+Walking along the side of a steep slope covered, appropriately, with tall “bear grass” native to that area, a huge bear suddenly stood up, only a few feet uphill from me.
 It’s height, due partly to the upward slope, looked to be seven or eight feet tall.
 It gazed directly down at me.

 Another caveat might be — never look a bear in the eye.
 As it silently dropped down towards me I leapt off the trail in the opposite direction, down the steep side of the hill, running like I was falling, my legs spinning to keep up with me.

 I heard the bear thundering behind me for a minute or two but it couldn’t keep up.
 As it turned out, it really is true that bears can’t run fast downhill — but I sure as hell could.
 Ignoring the switchbacks in the trail I shot straight down the mountain.
 I didn’t stop running until I’d arrived exhausted back at the Fire Station.